How to Have $1 Million SGD by the Time You’re 65

 It can be a pain to remember to invest each month.
 Forget the calendar reminders or Post-it notes on your desk.
 Investing consistently can be as easy as setting up automatic contributions.
 So, set up standing instruction so you don’t have an excuse to miss a month.

 Stay the course

-It can feel discouraging to want to invest when the markets seem volatile.
+It can feel discouraging to invest when the markets seem volatile.
 However when it comes to investing, there will be many ups and downs in the market along the way.
-Staying the course and dollar-cost-averaging into the portfolio every month no matter the market conditions, will get you to reach any monetary goal you have.
+Staying the course and dollar-cost-averaging into the portfolio every month, no matter the market conditions, will help you reach any financial goal you have.